joe-jordan/pylibtiff3d/README.md

     t.write(numpy.zeros((40, 200)))
     t.close()

-(this will give you a white TIFF file 40px by 200px)
+(this will give you a black TIFF file 40px by 200px)

 Additionally, it handles 3D numpy arrays out of the box: